pombo7676/pombo7676/README.md

 ### 🧐 More About Me

-- 🔭 &nbsp; I’m currently working on [**Keepler Data Tech**](https://keepler.io/)
+- 🔭 &nbsp; I’m currently working on [**Myself**](www.linkedin.com/in/inigo-larrea-pombo)
-- 🌱 &nbsp; I’m currently learning Amazon Web Services
+- 🌱 &nbsp; I’m currently learning Data Analytics and Business Intelligence
-- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/amandagcorell?tab=repositories)
+- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/pombo7676?tab=repositories)
-- 💬 &nbsp; Ask me about ANYTHING (data,code,travel,vans,music...), I am happy to help;
+- 💬 &nbsp; Ask me about ANYTHING (Data, sports, cars, travel, restaurants, music...), I will feel happy to establish a nice chat;
-- 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/amandagcorell/)
+- 📫 &nbsp; Feel free to ping me on [LinkedIn](www.linkedin.com/in/inigo-larrea-pombo)
-- 📚 &nbsp; When I am free, I read books written by women
+- 📚 &nbsp; When I am free, I love to explore new gastronomic experiences, hang on with friends and rage on Call of Duty

 <br>
 <br>